cdown/geoip-http/README.md

 ## Rate limiting

-tzserver is designed to be run behind a local reverse proxy, so rate limiting generally should happen there.
+geoip-http is designed to be run behind a local reverse proxy, so rate limiting generally should happen there.
 It can also be added via [tower-governor](https://github.com/benwis/tower-governor).